Basis-Finding Algorithm for Decoding Fountain Codes for DNA-Based Data Storage: Proof of Theorem

 \section{Proof of Theorem \ref{theorem: probability for attending LR}}

 Use the notations of Theorem \ref{theorem: probability for attending LR}.
 Denote $B_c$ and $B_e$ as the sets of correct and incorrect received symbols of $B_r$, respectively.
 We have $|B_c| = n$, $0 \leq |B_e| = r - n \leq l$, and $B_c \cup B_e = B_r$.
-All the LCs of $B_c$ result in $V(\mb{x})$ (see \eqref{eqn: V(x)}), which is the set of all possible ESs/correct received symbols.
-Denote $L_C$ as the set of all the linear combinations of $B_r$.
+All the LCs of $B_c$ result in $V(\mb{X})$ (see \eqref{eqn: V(x)}), which is the set of all possible encoded symbols/correct received symbols.
+Denote $L_C$ as the set of all the LCs of $B_r$.

-Given that $(\mb{a}, y) \in L_C$, each received symbol of $B_c$ attends the LR of $(\mb{a}, y)$ with probability $p_c = 1/2$.
-On the other hand, only when $(\mb{a}, y)$ is incorrect (i.e., $(\mb{a}, y) \in L_C \setminus V(\mb{x})$), a received symbol of $B_e$ can have a chance to attend the LR of $(\mb{a}, y)$. $(\mb{a}, y)$ is incorrect with probability
+Given that $(\mb{a}, \mb{y}) \in L_C$, each received symbol of $B_c$ attends the LR of $(\mb{a}, \mb{y})$ with probability $p_c = 1/2$.
+On the other hand, only when $(\mb{a}, \mb{y})$ is incorrect (i.e., $(\mb{a}, \mb{y}) \in L_C \setminus V(\mb{X})$), a received symbol of $B_e$ can have a chance to attend the LR of $(\mb{a}, \mb{y})$. $(\mb{a}, \mb{y})$ is incorrect with probability

-Given $(\mb{a}, y) \in L_C \setminus V(\mb{x})$, each received symbol of $B_e$ attends the LR of $(\mb{a}, y)$ with probability
+Given $(\mb{a}, \mb{y}) \in L_C \setminus V(\mb{X})$, each received symbol of $B_e$ attends the LR of $(\mb{a}, \mb{y})$ with probability

 Thus, we have